minprog/project/flask/books/books.md

 And the `Books API` to retrieve detailed descriptions for each book.
 See <https://openlibrary.org/dev/docs/api/books> for the documentation.
 You can test endpoints for the API by either navigating to them in your browser or by using `curl`.
 Often the documentation will come with examples for you to run.

 Ultimately you will need to call endpoints for these API's from within `Flask`.
 Luckily there is a handy little library for that called: `requests`.
-If you have run `pip install -r requirements.txt` earlier, you should now have `requests` installed, and you can use it like so:
+If you ran `pip install -r requirements.txt` earlier, you should now have `requests` installed, and you can use it like so:

         import requests
         res = requests.get("https://openlibrary.org/api/books?bibkeys=ISBN:9780980200447&jscmd=details&format=json")